 However, the UE can still select the PLMN/RAT not included in the operator-controlled list as for 4) and 5), which may lead to a bidding down attacks due to a potential decommissioned RAT and FBS.
 Thus, it is proposed that the user can configure the UE to support bidding down attack mitigation, and once it is activated, the UE shall not select the RATs that are invalid in the network according to the operator-controlled list, e.g. for the PLMN/RAT in case 4) and 5).

+NOTE: It is left to UE implementation whether the user can configure the UE to support bidding down attack mitigation.

 *** End of Change #1 ***